maxspencer/manifestos/manifestos/2015/labour/2015-labour-manifesto.md

 </span>
 <span class="page" id="page-32">

-### e will provide world-class health and education services
+## We will provide world-class health and education services

 </span>
 <span class="page" id="page-33">

-## O

-### ur NHS, care services, schools, colleges and other public services

-make up the essential fabric of our society.
-People need them to be

-able to live secure and fulfilling lives.
+**Our NHS, care services, schools, colleges and other public services make up the essential fabric of our society.
+People need them to be able to live secure and fulfilling lives.
 Britain needs them if we are to succeed as a country.
 But under the Conservatives they are under threat.

-The next Labour Government will protect, improve and invest in our public

-services, while giving individuals and communities more control over

-their design and delivery.
+The next Labour Government will protect, improve and invest in our public services, while giving individuals and communities more control over their design and delivery.**

 The NHS is one of our great national institutions, and it is one of Labour’s proudest achievements.
 It embodies our belief that by the strength of our common endeavour, we achieve more than we achieve alone.
 But the future of the NHS is under threat.
 The Conservatives have put the wrong values at its heart, and patients are finding it harder to get the care they need.